jaebum44/RC/README.md

 ../
 ```

-If there's no installation issues, you will see these messages below.
+If there's no issues, you will see these messages below.

 ![fc](./img/pasted.jpg)

-2. Complie
+2. Compling
 ```
 time make -j4
 sudo make install